 The Environment Agency website has advice and information about preparing your property for flooding, including a leaflet on how to use sandbags.

 If you own land or property alongside a river or other watercourse, including a culvert, you have rights and responsibilities as a riverside property owner.
 Your responsibilities are explained in a useful guide available from the Environment agency at Riverside ownership: rights and responsibilities.

 The Environment Agency has powers and responsibilities to manage flood risk from main rivers, and works with others to maintain and improve main rivers throughout England.
 They provide useful information if flooding is likely in your local area - Environment Agency - Flooding.

 Hertfordshire County Council is the Lead Local Flood Authority for Hertfordshire and has the role of managing flood risk from surface water and groundwater.
 View Hertfordshire County Council - Flooding for further information.
-Hertfordshire County Council have a duty to ensure that roads and pavements are in a safe and usable condition - if the road, pavement or subway becomes flooded it can become very dangerous and must be addressed as quickly as possible.
+Hertfordshire County Council has a duty to ensure that roads and pavements are in a safe and usable condition - if the road, pavement or subway becomes flooded it can become very dangerous and must be addressed as quickly as possible.

 Flood Warning - Environment Agency